HigherOrderCO/Bend/docs/syntax.md

 A top-level name can be anything matching the regex `[A-Za-z0-9_.-/]+`, except it can't have `__` (used for generated names).

-Currently they allow the same, except top-level can't have '__' (i use for generated names)

 ### Enum

 Defines an ADT like enumeration.